MEET OUR TEAM

 Veterinary medicine is, simply put, the coolest profession.
 I have always loved animals and enjoy the critical thinking and problem-solving aspect of practicing medicine.
 As a practice owner I am able to create a hospital environment that I am proud of, with a team that shares my passion for facilitating and fortifying the human-animal bond.
 With every client and patient that comes through our door I hope comes a sense of comfort and trust.
 I want all pet parents to feel informed in the recommendations I present and confident with the decisions they make for their pet.
 We want everyone to feel like they are as much a part of our BAH family as my team is.

 Although Maegan grew up in Toronto, she has always preferred the atmosphere of a small community which is what drew her to set up practice in Breslau.
 She has worked in a veterinary clinic since she was 16 years old - starting as a kennel attendant, becoming a receptionist and then working as a veterinary technician through university.
 Maegan focused on applying and getting into vet school while completing a Bachelor of Animal Science at the University of Guelph.
 She graduated from the Ontario Veterinary College and began working in small animal practice as an associate veterinarian in the Hamilton area.
 Her areas of interest lie in internal medicine, emergency medicine and surgery.
-When Maegan isn’t practicing veterinary medicine, she enjoys spending time with her husband, Scott and fur-babies – dog Juno, three cats Kiya, Jett and Mick, and her horse Maggie.
+When Maegan isn’t practicing veterinary medicine, she enjoys spending time with her family, including her dog Juno, three cats Kiya, Jett and Mick, and her horse Maggie.

 Dr. Alim Nazarali, Veterinarian